Ultraviolet Sterilization

 (By Someone Who's Actually Installed 1,000+ Systems)

-• UV (Ultraviolet) sterilization is a chemical-free method of killing bacteria, viruses, and other harmful microorganisms in your water using ultraviolet light.
+A: UV (Ultraviolet) sterilization is a chemical-free method of killing bacteria, viruses, and other harmful microorganisms in your water using ultraviolet light.

 Think of it like this: UV light works like invisible sunlight that's so powerful it destroys the DNA of bacteria, viruses, and parasites, making them unable to reproduce or cause infection.
 Unlike chemical approaches to water disinfection, UV rapidly and effectively inactivates microorganisms through a physical process.